 Format your contact information correctly

-Before diving into the content of your cover letter, it’s important to format the contact details and header correctly.
+Before you write your cover letter, format your contact details and header correctly.
 You’ll need to include your name, full address, phone number, and email address.

 Here’s an example: